 Having the ears comfortably surrounded by luxurious padding makes the listening experience profoundly inclusive, allowing you to block out extraneous noise from your surroundings and focus on the fine details of what you’re listening to.

 There’s also the issue of hygiene – people tend to lose body heat through the top of the head, so make sure your headband and ear cups aren’t going to make you sweat.
+However, the headband needs to be padded enough that it doesn't dig into your head during longer sessions.

 The Focal Listen Professionals are exactly what they say on the tin; ideal for both listening and pro duties.
 This puts them firmly top of the class in the all-rounder category.
 Overall, the fit is snug, but not too tight that long periods in the mixing saddle are unbearable.